lmarzen/blog/content/blog/spin-reducing-state-space.md

 > As the difference between a verification model and an implementation artifact becomes larger, one may well question if the facts that we are proving still have relevance.
 We take a very pragmatic view of this here.
 For our purposes, two models are equivalent if they have the same properties.
 This means that we can always simplify a verification model if its properties of interest are unaffected by the simplifications.

 __Note__\
-Before you attempt to implement any of the suggestions in this section, _validate_[^validation] your existing model before making any changes.
+Before you attempt to implement any of the suggestions in this section, _validate_[^validation] your existing model.
 After making modifications, re-validate your model to ensure that you haven't altered the behavior of your model.

 One more thing: remember to measure the impact of your modifications.
 Measuring/benchmarking is the most essential part of any optimization journey.
 Some of these proposed ideas could even result in worse performance in terms of both time and space.